cecat/Crawlspacer/README.md

 ```

 You can take the .ino file in the src directory and paste it into the Particle.io web IDE,
-but be sure to also add in the libraries (see project.properties for the libraries. (note
+make the above customizations, then add the libraries (see project.properties for
-if you are reading this a long time from the last update and having trouble it could be
+the libraries. (note if you are reading this a long time from the last update and
-that something has changed in the libraries, so you can check the version number in
+having trouble it could be that something has changed in the libraries, so you
-the project.properties file as well).
+can check the version number in the project.properties file as well).

 Of course you could also use this code to monitor the temperature of other things that
 in cases where you want to know if a threshold has been reached.